-Cast iron skillet: Like me maybe,you’ve experienced your food sticking to the bottom of the pot whenever you cook Or,food tasting burnt.
-Well, a cast iron skillet is the answer to this problem and knowing about cleaning cast iron skillet will not only extend it’s life but your food will not stick to the bottom nor will it have an altered taste.
+Cast iron skillet Seasoning: I practice cast iron skillet seasoning.
+Like me maybe, you’ve experienced your food sticking to the bottom of the pot whenever you cook.
+Or,your food tasting burnt.
+Well, cast iron skillet seasoning is the answer to this problem and knowing about cleaning cast iron skillet will not only extend it’s life but, your food will not stick to the bottom nor will it have an altered taste.

 A well season or cured pan will make cooking more fun, easier to clean and create better tasting food.
 There is a saying in the restaurant business; Hot pan – Cold oil.
 Meaning never put the oil in a cold pan and then heat it up.
 By heating the pan first and then adding the oil, then immediately the food, you’ll have much less sticking.
 Furthermore if you season the pan when you first purchase it, you will have even better results.

 Cast iron has a porous surface.
 The seasoning process serves to fill and smooth the surface of the pan.
 It’s true that the more you use and season cast-iron, the more non-stick the surface becomes.
 Here are the steps for seasoning a cast iron frying pan:

 - If the pan is new, be sure any adhesive label is completely removed.

 - Grease the inside surface with Crisco or other solid shortening.
 A medium-light coating, as you would grease a cake pan is sufficient

 - Heat the oven to 350ºF, and position the oven rack in the top third of the oven